 What to do when the coffeepot starts making its rounds?
 Consider decaf.
-There are conflicting views when it comes to caffeine consumption during pregnancy, but Meltzer Warren says it’s best to err on the side of caution.
-“I recommend keeping it to no more than 200 mg of caffeine per day, around the amount in one 12-ounce coffee,” she says, pointing out that you might be consuming caffeine from other sources as well, like chocolate and tea.
+But if you seriously need a pick-me-up, a cup won’t hurt.
+“I recommend keeping it to no more than 200 mg of caffeine per day, around the amount in one 12-ounce coffee,” Meltzer Warren says, pointing out that you might be consuming caffeine from other sources as well, like chocolate and tea.
 So be mindful of what you’re taking in throughout the day.
 And don’t forget that those fun holiday coffee drinks, like peppermint ice blended frappes or gingerbread lattes, are packed with caffeine too (not to mention sugar), so drink sparingly.

 If you choose to drink tea, it’s important to know what you’re getting, says Meltzer Warren, who drank a small cup of black tea throughout her pregnancy.
 Non-herbal teas, like black, green, white, oolong and mate, all contain caffeine, so you’ll want to limit your dose and avoid going over that 200 mg mark.